okken/talks/presentation.md

     * have more fun
     * have less fear

-* Bonus if the test cases are
+* It's a bonus if the test cases are
     * quick to write
     * easy to maintain